 What are personal air purifiers?

-Personal air purifiers are small, compact, and portable devices that you can keep and carry with you wherever you are.
-They are for use within close proximity of your body, to purify the air around you.
+Personal air purifiers are small, compact, and portable devices you can keep and carry wherever you are.
+They are for use within close proximity of your body to purify the air around you.

 Boat and car air purifiers can also fall into the category of personal air purifiers.
 They are small, compact, and you can travel with them to purify the air around you.